2019 Federal Holiday Dates

 - Closed: All government facilities, non-retail businesses or services (banks, offices, etc.), public libraries, summer school, and community centers.
 Post offices are closed and there is no mail delivery.
 Paid street parking is free on Federal holidays.
 Some public transportation operates on reduced service, especially commuter routes.
 Others operate on regular schedules (see more info below).

 - Open: Most retail stores, shopping malls, grocery stores, drug stores, gas stations, restaurants, movie theaters, parks, and golf courses are open.
 Some stores may have reduced hours or close early.
 Some locally owned stores and restaurants may close for the day.
 Garbage collection is normal.
 Ferries are on regular schedule.

-Public transportation operates on a weekend or Sunday schedule.
-For specific route information, here are the links to public transit companies in the Puget Sound region:
+Public Transportation: Most public transportation operates on reduced service, but there are exceptions including no service on some routes (especially commuter routes) and extended service on selected late night routes.
+For specific route information, here are the links to public transit services in the Puget Sound region:

 - Everett Transit (see: Everett holiday service list)

-- Kitsap Transit (see: Kitsap holiday service list)
+- Kitsap Transit (No service, see: Kitsap holiday service list)

 - Seattle/King County Metro buses (see: Metro holiday service list)